Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 For example, Paris in winter is considered low season due to the characteristic cold of these months.
 Therefore, you won't find many tourists waiting to enter the Conciergerie Museum.

-On the other hand, the autumn and spring months tend to have a moderate influx of tourists, which can be defined as an intermediate between winter and summer.
+On the other hand, the autumn and spring months tend to have a moderate influx of people, which can be defined as an intermediate between winter and summer.
 In this sense, you won't have much of a problem queuing.

 In any case, if you want to enjoy your visit without encountering too many people, you should go to the Conciergerie in the early hours of the morning (between 9:00 and 10:00) or one hour before closing time (17:00).